reflectoring/reflectoring.github.io/content/blog/2021/2021-04-30-exploring-a-spring-boot-app-with-actuator-and-jq.md

 date: 2021-04-30T05:00:00
 modified: 2021-04-30T05:00:00
 authors: [saajan]
-excerpt: "This article shows why and how to use Spring Actuator and jq JSON processor to explore a new Spring Boot application."
+description: "This article shows why and how to use Spring Actuator and jq JSON processor to explore a new Spring Boot application."
 image: images/stock/0100-motor-1200x628-branded.jpg
 url: exploring-a-spring-boot-app-with-actuator-and-jq
 ---